rvedotrc/ssl-tools/README.txt

+grep-cert - filter X509 certificates by date, issuer, or subject

 sshkey2sslkey - convert an ssh public key (dsa or rsa) to an openssl-format key file

 For example, you could use this to encrypt something to someone's public rsa